Our clients

 Why support theological education as a collective?

 Chicago, United and Eden Seminaries of the United Church of Christ, (CUE) receives financial support from local midwest congregations through a shared giving system.
 Working together, we’ll explore ways to encourage giving through this channel, looking at messaging for appeals, coordinating stewardship, and crafting acknowledgements for congregational gifts.
-At a time when leadership of emerging seminarians is so important in the changing church before us, we are thrilled to have helped to ensure that funding continues to flow toward the source of theological education and formation.

 Read More